What Is the Stress Cycle?

 Tell yourself that you have performed this or that activity to complete the cycle.

 Creative and art activities send very clear signals to our brain that danger is over.
-If you are happy to relax and do something else - the life goes on.
-Make sure you are consciously engaged with whatever activity you choose.
-Maybe even repeat out loud a few times: “Now I am safe.”
+If you are relaxed enough do something creative - the life goes on.

-I, personally, am an introverted-extrovert with a hyperactive or nervous disposition.
-I also work with people.
 What that means is - I live in pretty much constant state of stress.
 I talk to people, it’s a stressor for some if not all of my senses.
-I deal with screaming toddlers, stress adds up and multiplies.
+I also deal with screaming toddlers.
+My stress adds up and multiplies, like gremlins.

 I have recently learnt that if after an intense meeting, phone call or any other engagement I don’t do something to complete the stress cycle - I reach a burnout very quickly, sometimes within days.